bi-foundation/graphql-meets-protobuf-sample/README.md

 }
 ```

 As we want users to query the data, build a simple API that handles a user request to retrieve the filtered data.
 In main we start an HTTP listener on port 8080.
-When a post
+When a post is received with the query, the queryHandler retrieves the latest data and executes the query on the data.

 ```go
 func main() {